Amar Sangha

-Alex Sangha is a Canadian social worker and documentary film producer.
-He is the founder of Sher Vancouver which is a registered charity for lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) South Asians and their friends.
+Amar Singh Sangha is a Canadian social worker and documentary film producer.
+He is the founder of Sher Pride which is a registered charity for lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) South Asians and their friends.
 Sangha was the first Sikh to become a Grand Marshal of the Vancouver Pride Parade.
-Sangha received the Meritorious Service Medal from Governor General Julie Payette in 2018 for his work founding Sher Vancouver.
+Sangha received the Meritorious Service Medal from Governor General Julie Payette in 2018 for his work founding Sher Pride.
 Sangha's first short documentary film, My Name Was January, won 14 awards and garnered 66 official selections at film festivals around the world.
 Sangha's debut feature documentary, Emergence: Out of the Shadows, was an official selection at Out on Film in Atlanta, Image+Nation in Montreal, and Reelworld in Toronto.
 The film was the closing night film at both the South Asian Film Festival of Montreal and the Vancouver International South Asian Film Festival where it picked up Best Documentary.
 Emergence: Out of the Shadows also had a double festival premiere at the KASHISH Mumbai International Queer Film Festival and the Mumbai International Film Festival during the same week, where it was in competition at both film festivals for Best Documentary.
 The film also had an in-person and online screening at the 46th annual Frameline: San Francisco International LGBTQ+ Film Festival which is "the longest-running, largest and most widely recognized LGBTQ+ film exhibition event in the world."